davidgiven/cowgol/README.md

 Who?
 ----

-Cowgol was written, entirely so far, by me, David Given.
-Feel free to send me email at [dg@cowlark.com](mailto:dg@cowlark.com).
+Cowgol was written mostly by me, David Given, with additional contributions from [shattered@github](https://github.com/shattered).
+Feel free to contact me by email at [dg@cowlark.com](mailto:dg@cowlark.com).
 You may also [like to visit my website](http://cowlark.com); there may or may not be something interesting there.